bradleyburgess/bradley-burgess.com_v2/content/christmas-recital-2020/brahms-es-ist-ein-ros.md

 poignant writing of the 19th century, and this set is no exception.

 We'll hear from this collection the lovely setting of _Lo, How a Rose E'er Blooming_, which—while reflective—also feels quite contended.
+The chorale melody (tune) is highly ornamented by Brahms, so don't worry if you can't pick it out!